OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-01.md

 ## Luke 1:52

-He has brought down rulers from their thrones but has lifted up the humble.
+He has deposed the mighty from their thrones and has exalted the humble.

 ## Luke 1:53

-He has filled the hungry with good things but has sent the rich away empty.
+He has satisfied the hungry with good things and sent the rich away empty-handed.

 ## Luke 1:54

-He has helped his servant Israel, remembering to be merciful
+He has come to the aid of his servant Israel, remembering his mercy

 ## Luke 1:55

-to Abraham and his descendants forever, just as he promised our ancestors.”
+to Abraham and his descendants forever, just as he promised our forefathers.”

 ---